 - Always address the behaviour straight away,

 - There’s no point telling your dog off if you return to find a shoe chewed.
 Its likely to be a symptom of separation anxiety or boredom.
 Think about preventing the anxiety (doggy sitters, extra exercise, anxiety training)

 - In delivering a command your energy and projection need to match or slightly exceed the state of the dog for it to pay attention.
-Your dog understands the tone more than the word, speaking in a soft gentle hushed tone is effective communication among humans but wont get your dog to listen!
+Your dog understands the tone more than the word, speaking in a soft gentle hushed or conversational tone is effective communication among humans but wont get your dog to listen!

 - Don’t avoid difficult situations, the problem area will only become entrenched and could worsen or intensify